Anuka-R98/Anuka-R98/README.md

 <!-- - 🌱 I’m currently learning **Front End frameworks** -->

 <!-- - 👯 I’m looking to collaborate on **OpenSource Projects** -->

-I’m currently learning Software Engineering @SLIIT
-- 🧑‍🎓💻 I’m an udergraduate @SLIIT**
+- 🧑‍🎓💻 I’m an udergraduate @SLIIT

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://anukarr.web.app/)**